benjbach/DH-RSE-SummerSchool/RStudio/Readme.md

     - b. create an empty folder called "data"
     - c. import the csv data file from the data folder downloaded from the current GitHub repo
     - d. make sure the data file is under the "data" folder on Google Colab
-    - e. repeat the b-c-d steps to create a folder called "image" and upload 'snp.png' file from the image folder downloaded from the current repo.
-Make sure the image is saved under the 'image' folder

 ### Get the material ready